 1. Canada eTA / Evisa requirements for citizens of Luxembourg

-The Canada eTA (Electronic Travel Authorization) is a form of travel visa that allows foreigners from qualifying nations to apply for entry into this North American country within 6 months on each visit during the 5-year validity period.
+The Canada eTA (Electronic Travel Authorization) is a entry authorization that allows foreigners from qualifying nations to apply for allowing travelers to stay in Canada for up to six months per visit during the 5-year validity period.
 The whole application procedure is done electronically, and you may apply from the comfort of your own home.
-Furthermore, no paperwork is required for the application.
+Furthermore, no physical documents need to be submitted for the application.
 The introduction of this new visiting visa assists the Canadian government in successfully managing the enormous number of applicants and alleviating overcrowding at customs and immigration.

-eTA application form can be completed in a matter of minutes if you want to get through full of the Canada eTArequirements for citizens of Luxembourg
+The eTA application form can be completed in just a few minutes once you meet the eligibility requirements.

 The following requirements must be met in order to obtain a Canadian eTA for citizens of Luxembourg